Watch: Driver hobbles away from shocking crash after fleeing police

 Dramatic footage has emerged of a driver slamming into a fence near Taupō after fleeing police.

-Police attempted to get the driver of the silver sedan to pull over after it caught their attention turning right into Taharepa Rd from Kotare St in Taharepa about 1am on Thursday.
+Police attempted to get the driver of the silver sedan to pull over after it was spotted driving dangerously as it turned right into Taharepa Rd from Kotare St in Taharepa about 1am on Thursday.

 "Staff activated lights and sirens due to the manner of driving exhibited, but the vehicle did not stop," a police media spokesperson said.